Trekking Oldonyo Lengai during Safari

 5 Days Marangu Route

-Day 1: Arrive in Moshi Bed and breakfast
+Day 1: Arrive in Moshi – Kilimanjaro Marangu Route Adventure Begins

-Today we climb very gradually towards the lunar desert of the Saddle between Mawenzi and Kibo.
-You will take these 6-7 hours walking at a slow pace until we reach Kibo Hut (4,700m), where we will spend the night in a comfortable hut.
-There is no running water at Kibo Hut.
-The remainder of the day is spent relaxing in preparation for the final ascent before a very early night.
-Horombo Hut to Kibo Hut (4,700 m.); 4-6 hours walking.
+Our journey leads us gradually to the lunar desert of the Saddle, nestled between Mawenzi and Kibo.
+We’ll take this 6-7 hours walk at a leisurely pace, ultimately arriving at Kibo Hut (4,700 m), where we’ll spend the night in a comfortable refuge.
+Please note that there is no running water at Kibo Hut.
+The remainder of the day is designated for relaxation in preparation for the final ascent, leading to an early night’s rest.
+The trek from Horombo Hut to Kibo Hut (4,700 m) usually takes 4-6 hours on foot.

-Wake up before midnight in the cover of darkness.
-We begin a steep climb over loose volcanic scree has some well-graded zig-zags, and a slow but steady pace will take us to the rim of the main crater, Gillman’s 5,685 m.
-We will rest there for a few minutes to enjoy the sunrise over Mawenzi.
-Those who are still feeling good can continue slowly to make the three-hour round trip from here along the crater rim to Uhuru peak 5,895 m., which is the highest point in Africa.
-After a few minutes to appreciate your accomplishment, we descend to Kiko Hut is amazingly fast.
-We stop at Kibo Hut for some refreshment; we continue to descend to reach Horrombo Hut.
-Kibo Hut to Summit to Horombo Hut (3,720 m): 13-15 hours walking.
+Rise before midnight, shrouded in the cover of darkness, to embark on a steep climb over loose volcanic scree.
+This challenging ascent consists of well-graded zig-zags, and maintaining a deliberate, steady pace will guide us to the rim of the main crater, Gillman’s Point at 5,685 m.
+We’ll take a brief respite here, basking in the sunrise over Mawenzi.
+For those still feeling energized, a three-hour round trip along the crater rim to Uhuru Peak at 5,895 m, the highest point in Africa, is an option.
+After a moment to appreciate this incredible achievement, we begin our descent, which is remarkably swift.
+We pause at Kibo Hut for refreshments and continue the descent, arriving at Horombo Hut.
+The journey from Kibo Hut to the Summit to Horombo Hut (3,720 m) spans an impressive 13-15 hours on foot.

 Day 7: Departure day